Kaurin/DSSS/Readme.md

 Normal usage (if installed as explained above)
 * **ENSURE THAT DARK SOULS IS NOT RUNNING**
 * **Also, kill the dsss.ps1 window if it's running**
-* Right-click any .dsbak file, and you should see an option to recover it
+* Right-click any .dsbak file, and you should see various options:
+ * "Recover Dark Souls backup" : Recovers the .sl2.dsbak file in place of the save
+ * "Mark as SAFE": Appends "-SAFE" to the file.
+Example: `2017-09-30__13-33-DRAKS0005-SAFE.sl2.dsbak`
+ * "Mark as BOSS": Appends "-BOSS" to the file.
+Example: `2017-09-28__05-39-DRAKS0005-BOSS.sl2.dsbak`
+ * "Delete old DS backups": Deletes all but 3 autosaves and 5 "SAFE" saves.
+Ignores "BOSS" saves.

 ## How it works